xietanu/Picotron-Wiki/environment/gif/main.md

 ### Ending a recording

-The gif will automatically end recording at a certain point.
+The gif will automatically end recording at a certain point or can be manually ended with `CTRL+9`.

 ### Settings a recording area